bnoguchi/everyauth/README.md

     $ cd example
     $ node server.js

-Some OAuth Providers do not allow callbacks to localhost, so you will need to create a `localhost` alias called `local.host`.
+**Important** - Some OAuth Providers do not allow callbacks to localhost, so you will need to create a `localhost` alias called `local.host`.
 Make sure you set up your /etc/hosts so that 127.0.0.1 is also associated with 'local.host'.
 So inside your /etc/hosts file, one of the lines will look like: